NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ###  Licensing

-Translator is intended to evolve into a global public good through open source and access licensing.

-In this spirit, **_this_** document repository is  published under the [Creative Commons CC0 1.0 Universal License](license.md)
+The Translator Consortium makes every effort to draw only from openly available, public datasets.
+The Translator program's leadership also has brokered licensing agreements with certain data owners such as DrugBank.
 Note, however, that the system components developed by different Translator teams may have other distinct specific licensing.

+**_This_** document repository is published under the [Creative Commons CC0 1.0 Universal License](license.md)

 ### References